 The MAQRM provides a curriculum that combines training in modern mathematical finance and in actuarial risk management - two areas that have becomes increasingly intertwined creating a demand in graduates that have acquired expertise in both.
 The curriculum includes newly developed courses in risk management, and financial stochastic calculus.
+Several of these courses will be taught by highly accomplished practitioners in the finance and actuarial science industry.
 In addition students will be exposed to courses in actuarial sciences, financial economics, statistics, and numerical analysis.